-Visuals can provide quick, accessible communication that supplement or replace written or verbal language.
-This perspective has been especially true in cross-cultural healthcare situations, where visuals have been endorsed as strategies for addressing the challenges and complexities of communicating with audiences who may have varied ways of speaking and reading texts (Doak, Doak, and Root 67; Osborne 30-31; US DHHS 4.3; WHO3).
+Visuals are often used to supplement or replace written or verbal language for quick, accessible communication.
+This perspective has been especially true in cross-cultural healthcare situations, where visuals have been endorsed as strategies for addressing the challenges and complexities of communicating with audiences who may have varied ways of speaking and reading texts (Doak, Doak, and Root 67; Osborne 30-31; US DHHS 4.3; WHO 3).

 Consider the mosquito emoji the Unicode Consortium approved for release in 2018.
 Some have touted it as an effective mechanism to provide members of the general public with a way to share diagnoses or to warn friends to take precautions (Shaivitz and Chertack 2; Webb and Mackay).
 We do not doubt that a visual like the mosquito emoji might be recognized and used by diverse groups across varying contexts.
 But would it really facilitate meaningful communication about public health hazards like Zika?
 Although organizations such as the Johns Hopkins Center for Communication Programs are hopeful this will be the case, the use and impact of such visuals on health communication are yet to be determined.
 In the meantime, we see the buzz about the mosquito emoji as an opportunity to reflect on the use of visuals in health-related materials for cross-cultural contexts—and how to do it more effectively and ethically.